 Our health is the most valuable resource you have.
-Without good health, you can’t expect to find professional success, develop healthy relationships or achieve your financial goals.
-To put it simply, you’re nothing without your health.
+Without good health, you can’t expect to find professional success, develop healthy relationships or achieve financial independence.
+To put it plainly, you’re nothing without your health.
 Some health problems can’t be anticipated or avoided, but many others are influenced by your everyday life.
 Work burnout falls into the second category and is one of the most common reasons for poor mental and physical health.

-Do you often find yourself wondering, “Am I burnt out?”
+Do you often find yourself wondering if you’re feeling burned out and if what you’re experiencing is common?
 Anticipating and understanding what will give us energy and what will drain us is crucial to experiencing a life of joy and fulfillment.
-But many aren’t sure what they should be aware of, much less how to prevent work burnout or embrace fulfilling strategies.
+But many aren’t sure what burnout symptoms they should be aware of, much less what to do when burned out or how to embrace fulfilling strategies.
 As a result, they feel stressed, sick and burned out.
 You may have even felt this way for so long you think it’s normal.

 Does this sound familiar?
 You’ve chosen to stay in a workplace you hate because you’re terrified that you won’t be able to make ends meet.
 You desperately want the steady paycheck, so you stagnate in a job where you hate being at the office day after day.
 “I can’t quit,” you say, so you keep clocking in, working the long hours and obeying a disrespectful boss.
 You lose sleep – and the sleep that you get isn’t particularly restful.
 If you keep this up long enough, you pass the threshold of stress and head into work burnout.

-Skyrocketing blood pressure and a lowered immune system are common signs of burnout.
+Although feeling burned out doesn’t constitute a medical diagnosis, burnout does impact physical and mental health.
+Skyrocketing blood pressure and a lowered immune system are common burnout symptoms.
 A cold might knock you down for two weeks instead of two days.
 Your memory might start slipping.
 Headaches, premature aging and insomnia are other burnout symptoms you shouldn’t ignore.

 If you’re miserable at your job, then you should make preparations to move on – but in the meantime, you can fight back against work burnout by changing how you handle stress.
 Do you face numerous obstacles at work?
 Treat them as opportunities to learn and grow instead of something placed squarely in your path to stop you.

 As you change the way you handle stress, you should change the way you think about your situation.
-If you’re telling yourself – even subconsciously – that you’re trapped and experiencing symptoms of a burnout, eventually your mind will believe it.
+If you’re telling yourself – even subconsciously – that you’re trapped and experiencing work burnout symptoms, eventually your mind will believe it.
 This can stop you from taking action which leads to even more stress.
-One of the best ways to ensure you stay happy and don’t experience work burnout is to find a career that involves work you love or learn how to love the work you already do.
-Sometimes simply reframing how you look at your career can be the key to avoiding burnout.
+One of the most effective ways to ensure you stay happy and don’t experience work burnout is to find a career that involves work you love or learn how to love the work you already do.
+Sometimes reframing how you look at your career can be the key to stop feeling burned out.